 In our Exploring Ethnicity with DNA, Part I blog post a few weeks ago, we reported on how to explore ethnic origins with Y-DNA and mitochondrial DNA.
 Whereas Y-DNA and mitochondrial DNA are limited to direct lines, autosomal DNA is inherited from many ancestors across several lines.
-On the other hand, while Y-DNA and mitochondrial DNA represent very deep ancestral lines, autosomal DNA sometimes does not reflect the contributions of more distant ancestors and is most useful for solving mysteries which occurred within the last six or so generations.
+On the other hand, while Y-DNA and mitochondrial DNA represent very deep ancestral lines, autosomal DNA sometimes does not reflect the contributions of more distant ancestors and autosomal testing is most useful for solving mysteries which occurred within the last six or so generations.

 Each person inherits 50% of their autosomal DNA from their mother and 50% from their father.
 A process called recombination randomly shuffles DNA before it is passed on to children.
 Therefore, the amount of DNA shared in common with more distant generations is only approximate.
 Most individuals will share about 25% of their DNA with each grandparent, about 12.5% with each great-grandparent, and approximately half again for each previous generation.

 Eventually there will be some ancestors from whom an individual does not inherit any genetic material at all.
 For example, everyone inherits at least some DNA from each of their grandparents, great-grandparents and 2nd-great-grandparents.
 Additionally, most individuals inherit a small portion of DNA from their 3rd– and 4th-great-grandparents as well.
 Beyond this point, however, some ancestors begin to “fall off” the genetic tree.
 Though they are among the individual’s genealogical predecessors, they did not contribute significantly to their genetic makeup.
 As a result, their contributions to a descendant’s ethnicity admixture may not be detectable.